What is an imperforate

 - defects of the arms and legs

-- Down syndrome, which is a chromosomal condition associated with cognitive delay, intellectual disability, a characteristic facial appearance, and weak muscle ton
+- Down syndrome, which is a chromosomal condition associated with cognitive delay, intellectual disability, a characteristic facial appearance, and weak muscle tone

-- Hirschsprung’s disease, which is a blockage of the large intestine
+- Hirschsprung’s disease, which is a condition involving missing nerve cells of the large intestine

 - duodenal atresia, which is an improper development of the first part of the small bowel